jasontcrabtree/CharacterCounter/README.md

 A simple tool to help you check the character length of sentences, paragraphs and words.

+All you have to do is type.
+Characters will update in real time, telling you exactly how many characters you've added.

-Use the information from Characters tow maintain the perfect length for your headlines, titles and line-lengths.
+Use the information from Characters to stick to the perfect character lengths for your headlines, titles and line-lengths.